SarbajitNandy/GST-Match-Assistant/README.md

 ### TallyProject is a business application for those who struggles to resolve their billing transactions

-To run a business successfully and smoothly, everyone tries to resolve their incoming and outgoing case flow as quickly and simply as possible.
+To run a business successfully and smoothly, everyone tries to resolve their incoming and outgoing cash flow as quickly and simply as possible.
 But humans are not machine.
-They have to run on their own speed.
-    Big business make over 1000's of such transaction per week, and get them resolved as the business speeds up, is nearly impossible by humans.
+    Big business make over 1000's of such transactions per week, and get them resolved as the business speeds up, is nearly impossible by humans.

-##### This Application will help this situation very easy to control with finding those matches automatically between purchase bills and sales bills.
+##### This Application will help to control this situation easily by finding those matches automatically between purchase bills and sales bills.

 ### Features